 The former ‘Black Cow’ has been scrubbed and spruced and is now simply The Cow, a smart gastropub facing the village green, with twelve boutique bedrooms, deep in the South Derbyshire countryside.
 Step inside to where the copper-topped bar gleams and the fire leaps in the old stone fireplace.
 You can perch on an upcycled milk churn to down a pint of local ale and choose from the imaginative menu (On the Hoof, Big Troughs, Udder Bits).
-Perhaps homemade pork scratchings with spiced apple compote scrumped from Lisa’s garden, followed by roast chicken with mustard cream.
-Puddings are reassuringly robust: a baked blackberry filled Braeburn, or Bakewell trifle.
-Upstairs, the rooms are spankingly new with padded headboards, plump cushions, gleaming linens and a warm glow from clever lighting.
+Perhaps homemade pork scratchings with spiced apple compote scrumped from Lisa’s garden, followed by slow-cooked oxtail with broad beans, peas and baby carrots.
+Puddings are reassuringly robust: a salted caramel tart with honeycomb ice-cream or baked Alaska.
+Upstairs, the bedrooms are spankingly new with padded headboards, plump cushions, gleaming linens and a warm glow from clever lighting.
 The latest hi-tech touches make the rooms smart in more ways than one, while bathrooms sparkle and have attractive stone basins.
-Breakfast will set you up for a day of exploring the Peak District; tuck into poached Finnan haddock or a three egg omelette.
-You’re in Derbyshire’s Golden Triangle so take your time to admire the many little villages and vast views.
+Breakfast will set you up for a day of exploring the Dales; tuck into poached Finnan haddock or a three egg omelette.
+You’re in Derbyshire’s Golden Triangle so take time to admire the little villages and vast views.